We’ve curated, vetted, and categorized a list of 63 up-to-date statistics that provide insight into content marketing.

 - 68% of online experiences begin with a search engine (Brightedge).

-- 71% of B2B researchers start their research with generic search instead of branded search (Google).
+- 71% of B2B researchers start their research with a generic search instead of branded search (Google).

 - 53% of shoppers say they always do research before a purchase to ensure they are making the best possible choice (Google).